tdwg/bdq/tg2/_review/docs/list/bdquc/index.md

 ### 1.1 Purpose (non-normative)

-The purpose of this document is to provide the full term list for the `bdquc:` controlled vocabulary, which supports the specification and use of BDQ Tests.
-The `bdquc:` vocabulary provides the 'Use Cases` defined as part of the BDQ Standard.
+The purpose of this document is to provide the full term list for the `bdquc:` controlled vocabulary for BDQ Use Cases within the BDQ standard, which support the specification and use of BDQ Tests.

 This term list defines the formal structure and meanings of these concepts and provides reference material for implementation and documentation purposes.